DevExpress/devextreme-documentation/api-reference/_hidden/DataChange/index.md

 Zero-based index of a new row.

 ---
-If you need to add a row to the bottom, set this field to -1.
-If pager is used, specifies the index on the current page.
+To add a row to the bottom, assign -1 to this field.
+If pageIndex is used, specifies the index relative to the specified page.